jumpcutking/threads/README.md

 });
 ```

+## Create Multiple Events on Actions
+You can add additional events to an action by the same method.
+Thread.add will also return the index of the newly created event listener.

+## Remove Event Listeners and Actions
+An event listener can be removed by it's known index using the Thread.removeAt(id, index).
+You can use Thread.remove(id) to remove the entire action and all associated listeners.

 ## Child Thread Request (Send a Message to the Thread Manager)
 A child can make a request to the parent thread (or rather the Thread Manager) by requesting an action to be fired by it's ID.